TafkaMax/nix-config/README-first-time-install.md

 Create a bootable NixOS installer USB. https://nixos.org/download.html

-After booting from the USB, clone this to repo to `~/nixconf` e.g `sudo git clone git@github.com:TafkaMax/nixconf.git ~/nixconf`
+After booting from the USB, clone this to repo to `~/nix-config` e.g `sudo git clone git@github.com:TafkaMax/nix-config.git`

-## Paritioning
+## Partitioning

 For first time install, the disks need to be modified and **partitions** need to be made.

-Partitions can be created using `setup_disks.sh` script
+Partitions can be created using `setup_disks.sh` script.

 ## setup_disks.sh

 This script expects a single input, your disk name.
 1. e.g. For modern Laptops/Desktops you are using a **NVME** drive which would be under `/dev/` as `nvme0n1`.
-2. e.g. For older systems with **SATA*** drive, we would be under `/dev` as `sda`.
+2. e.g. For older systems with **SATA*** drive, it would be under `/dev` as `sda`.

-This script creats the fellowing partition on your drive:
+This script creats the following partitions on your drive:

 1. 512MB boot parition
 2. The rest of the available disk space will be used for a **encrypted** drive, that uses LVM on top.